NBA Rumors: Trade Buzz on Kawhi Leonard to Lakers, DeAndre Jordan to Mavs, More

 While a team coming off a 24-58 campaign usually isn't in the market for a veteran post player with one year left on his deal, Dallas could be an exception.

-The Mavericks' potential starting lineup of Jordan, Dirk Nowitzki, Harrison Barnes, Luka Doncic and Dennis Smith Jr. features enough upside to believe the team could push for a playoff spot if everyone can stay mostly healthy throughout the season.
+The Mavericks' potential starting lineup of Jordan, Dirk Nowitzki, Harrison Barnes, Luka Doncic and Dennis Smith Jr. features enough upside to push for a playoff spot if everyone can stay healthy throughout the season.

 Raptors Listening On DeMar DeRozan, Kyle Lowry